scipy-conference/scipy_proceedings/papers/ian_henriksen/cython_blas_lapack_api.rst

 Conclusion
 ----------

-The new Cython API for BLAS and LAPACK in SciPy helps to alleviate the substantial packaging burden imposed on Python packages that use BLAS and LAPACK and provides a model for including access to lower-level libraries used within a Python package.
+The new Cython API for BLAS and LAPACK in SciPy helps to alleviate the substantial packaging burden imposed on Python packages that use BLAS and LAPACK.
+It provides a model for including access to lower-level libraries used within a Python package.
 It makes BLAS and LAPACK much easier to use for new and expert users alike and makes it much easier for smaller modules to write platform and compiler independent code.
 It also provides a model that can be extended to other packages to help fight dependency creep and reduce the burden of package maintenance.
 Though it is certainly not trivial, it is still fairly easy to add new Cython bindings to an existing library.
 Doing so makes the lower-level libraries vastly easier to use.

+Going forward, there is a great need for similar APIs for a wider variety of libraries.
-Possible future directions for this work include using Cython's fused types to expose a more type-generic interface to BLAS and LAPACK, writing better automated tools for generating wrappers that expose C, C++, and Fortran functions automatically, making similar interfaces available in ctypes and CFFI, and providing similar APIs for a wider variety of libraries.
+Possible future directions for the work within SciPy include using Cython's fused types to expose a more type-generic interface to BLAS and LAPACK, writing better automated tools for generating wrappers that expose C, C++, and Fortran functions automatically, and making similar interfaces available in ctypes and CFFI.